GabyQueiroz/RL_Tomate/README.md

 the image, receives reward from expert XML bounding-box annotations, and must classify the disease as `GrayMold`, `Viral`, or `Wilt`.

-## Why This Is Interesting for a Paper

-- It uses plant pathology annotations as a reward signal instead of using RL as a superficial classifier.
-- It compares multiple PPO reward designs.
-- It measures disease classification, visual localization, inspection cost, and learning dynamics.
-- It avoids episodes without diagnosis: at the end of the inspection budget, every episode is evaluated as a disease decision.
-- It produces reproducible artifacts: metadata, logs, per-episode metrics, CSV tables, LaTeX tables, confusion matrices, and figures.

 ## Quick Smoke Test

 Use this to verify that the code runs end to end: